mini-pw/2020L-WB-Blog/content/post/2020-06-21-how-should-i-impute-imputation-techniques-comparison.md

 ![Legend](Legenda.png)

 Naturally, the bigger the values of accuracy and F1, the better each model performed.
 We may notice that when it comes to F1 score, *MissForest* package yielded undeniably best results.
 While the differences in accuracy are not as significant, the same package seems to perform best overall.
-However, we wish the authors did not use the jitter effect on the plot, as it seem to decrease the readability of the plots greatly.
+However, we wish the authors did not use the jitter effect on the plot, as it seems to decrease the readability of the plots greatly.

 ### Authors' conclusions